yangboz/cctbot/README.md

 Blockchain technology provides the basis for a dynamic shared ledger that can be applied to save time when recording transactions between parties, remove costs associated with intermediaries, and reduce risks of fraud and tampering.
 "

 CCTBOT is a CryptoCurrency trading bot application that connects to popular Bitcoin exchanges and automatically make profit ("money never sleep!").
-It is written in JavaScript and runs on [Node.js](http://nodejs.org).
+It is written in Java SpringBoot as MicroServices and Dockerized.

 *Use cctbot at your own risk.*

+## Vision

-Maybe CCTBOT is yet another top#10 BOT application.
+CCTBOT going out for top#10 BOT applications.

 ![top5bots](https://raw.githubusercontent.com/yangboz/cctbot/master/top5bots.jpg)